Omega-3 Fatty Acids: Why the Type Matters

 Many people do not get enough omega-3 from diet alone.
 In order to feel your best each day, it is important to increase your intake of omega-3 EPA+DHA.
 You can do that with a fish oil supplement.
 Taking omega-3 vitamins that are designed to support healthy immune function and brain health can be easily added to your daily routine.

 Best Nest Wellness makes a prenatal DHA from fish oil.
 We use the triglyceride form of DHA, which is the form of fish oil that is closest to its natural state but is ultra-purified and free of mercury.
 You can’t compact triglyceride oil like you can an ethyl ester oil.
 For that reason, you can’t fit it into a once-daily multivitamin.
-This is why we developed separate prenatal DHA supplements like One Fish, Two Fish Prenatal DHA designed to support your DHA needs.
+This is why we developed separate prenatal DHA supplements to support your DHA needs.

 Why avoid ethyl ester

 Many supplements use a form of DHA made from ethyl esters.
 Ethyl esters are a form of fish oil that is made during the purification process.
-We avoid ethyl ester oil in supplements for pregnant mothers because it can metabolize into alcohol in your body.
+We avoid ethyl ester oil in supplements for pregnant mothers because it can metabolize into ethanol, an alcohol, in your body.
 Alcohol is something you want to avoid if you are pregnant.

 Evidence also shows an advantage to omega-3s consumed as triglycerides.
 A study reported in the European Journal of Clinical Nutrition showed that a six-month supplementation of identical doses of EPA+DHA led to a faster and higher increase in the omega-3 index when consumed as triglycerides than when consumed as ethyl esters (11).